Free knitted Easter egg pattern

 For Striped knitted Easter eggs

-Work as for Knitted Easter Egg Shape until **, working 2 rows in Yarn A and 2 rows in Yarn B, then work 6 rows in Yarn A. Cont with the dec as set from row 18 working the 2 row stripe.
+Work as for Knitted Easter Egg Shape until **, working 2 rows in Yarn A and 2 rows in Yarn B, then work 6 rows in Yarn A. Continue with the decrease as set from row 18 working the 2 row stripe.

 Decorate your Striped knitted Easter eggs by adding some small lazy daisy flowers.
 (See our tutorial for how to do lazy daisy stitch.)